-2022 JUNIOR INTER-REGIONAL REGATTA SAFETY INSTRUCTIONS
+2023 JUNIOR INTER-REGIONAL REGATTA SAFETY INSTRUCTIONS

-This regatta complies with the BR's Rules of Racing and with the guidance of Row Safe.
+This regatta complies with the BR's Rules of Racing and

+to be a guide with Row Safe.

 Competitors who do not comply with these instructions or the instructions of Regatta officials, may be penalised or even disqualified from racing.

-The regatta will endeavour to provide a safe environment within RowSafe although competitors are specifically reminded that persons using the lake and the adjoining river do so entirely at their own risk and are solely responsible for: -
+The regatta will endeavour to provide a safe environment within Row Safe although competitors are specifically reminded that persons using the lake and the adjoining river do so entirely at their own risk and are solely responsible for: -

-- 1. Their own safety. - 2.
-Ensuring that their boats are safe and are prepared to the standards set out by the BR Rules of Racing and RowSafe.
+- I. Their own safety. - 2.
+Ensuring that their boats are safe and are prepared to the standards set out by the BR Rules of Racing and Row Safe.
 Any boat that fails to meet the standard shall be excluded.
 See BR Rule of Racing 7-2-8 for details. - 3.
 The strict observance of the circulation patterns (see maps) and of Row Safe. - 4.
 Deciding, together with their coaches, whether or not they are competent to use the lake in the prevailing weather conditions.